ghi-electronics/Docs/tinyclr/boards/netduino.md

 This board uses STM32F2, which is very similar to the STM32F4 used on the netduino 3.
 Porting TinyCLR OS to netduino 2 should not be very difficult.

 ## netduino 1
 This board uses an Atmel micocontroller.
-The G400 uses an Atmel processor and can be a good starting point for posting TinyCLR OS.
+The G400 uses an Atmel processor and can be a good starting point for porting TinyCLR OS.

 ***